jeka-dev/jeka/docs/reference/api-project.md

     ```

+As shown on the above example, we can use `@` and `@@` symbols to specify dependency exclusions.`

 `== COMPILE ==`
 Defines dependencies for the *compile* classpath.

 `== RUNTIME ==`
 Defines dependencies for the *runtime* classpath.
-The dependencies in the *RUNTIME* section will be added to those in the *COMPILE* section.

-If any dependencies from the *COMPILE* section should not be included in the *runtime* classpath, they must be explicitly removed using the '-' symbol.
+If any dependencies from the *COMPILE* section should not be included in the *runtime* classpath,
+they must be explicitly removed using the '-' symbol.

 `== TEST ==`
 Defines dependencies for the *test* classpath.